 GOOGLE_APPLICATION_CREDENTIALS to hold its path name:

-From your workstation, copy the credentials file to a temporary file on AWS.
-The file
+From your workstation, copy the credentials file to your AWS EC2 instance and save in a file named

 On your EC2 instance, move

 $HOME/temp.json, to its final location.
 The following name and location is arbitrary: